otp-js/otp-js/README.md

 This project makes heavy use of ES6 features and as such requires NodeJS v16

 This is an endeavor to replicate the Open Telecom Platform in NodeJS.
-You should probably use _either_ NodeJS or Erlang, but this implementation tries to bridge the gap between the two languages by implementing what is essentially the Erlang Standard Library: OTP.
+This implementation tries to bridge the gap between the two languages by implementing what is essentially the Erlang Standard Library: OTP.

 ## Starting OTPJS